Easy Smoked Prime Rib Rub Recipe

 I love smoking my holiday meats, or any meat for that matter!
 I own a Pit Boss Pro 1100 as my pellet grill.
-Now I picked mine up Lowes, but Walmart and Amazon carry other Pit Boss options or Pit Boss websites themselves.
+Now, I picked mine up from Lowe’s, but Walmart and Amazon carry other Pit Boss options or Pit Boss websites themselves.
 Either way, a pellet grill is fantastic for smoking meats and is easy to use.

 Easy Smoked Prime Rib Ingredients: